-COMPOST is a unique collaborative exhibition that explores over twenty years of artist Kathrin Böhm's practice.
-For six weeks throughout June and July 2021, a cumulation of objects and methodologies filled the gallery space at The Showroom, opening up an invitation to contribute to a process of fertiliser-making: to sieve through, to assess, to archive, and to reformulate Böhm’s practice by making use of her methods of production, working one-to-one, collaboratively, and in public.
+COMPOST was a unique collaborative exhibition that explored over twenty years of artist Kathrin Böhm's practice.
+For six weeks throughout June and July 2021, a cumulation of objects and methodologies filled the gallery space at The Showroom, opening up an invitation to contribute to a process of fertiliser-making: to sieve through, to assess, to archive, and to reformulate Böhm’s practice by making use of her methods of production, working one-to-one, collaboratively and in public.

 The cumulative and collaborative act of sieving through this material in the gallery space - a daily process of ‘turning the heap’ - generated multiple hybrid, serendipitous, invited and chance one-to-one encounters; opening up new interrogations with the materiality of the work and the ideas held within.

-COMPOST now exists in a second phase, offering a space to start drawing out fertiliser for future use, whilst dissolving the work through swapping, buying, gifting and trading; enacting possibilities of queering economies within a wider political framework of interdependence, as discussed by Kathrin Böhm and Kuba Szreder (the Centre for Plausible Economies) in the Icebergian Economies of Contemporary Art.
+COMPOST then existed in a second phase, offering a space to start drawing out fertiliser for future use, whilst dissolving the work through swapping, buying, gifting and trading; enacting possibilities of queering economies within a wider political framework of interdependence, as discussed by Kathrin Böhm and Kuba Szreder (the Centre for Plausible Economies) in the Icebergian Economies of Contemporary Art.

-Ideas that have surfaced throughout the collaborative process of composting accumulate around four intersecting themes.
-The exhibition space is therefore organised into four distinct yet interdependent parts:
+Ideas that have surfaced throughout the collaborative process of composting accumulated around four intersecting themes.
+The exhibition space was therefore organised into four distinct yet interdependent parts:

-Kathrin Böhm’s personal use: this area holds notes to self and reminders of what Kathrin might take for herself from the process of composting; including critical reflections on archival methodologies as they have unfolded in practice, in public and with collaborators.
+Kathrin Böhm’s personal use: this area held notes to self and reminders of what Kathrin might take for herself from the process of composting; including critical reflections on archival methodologies as they unfolded in practice, in public and with collaborators.

-Takeaway: this largest area presents objects that are available to be taken away - either for free, to swap or for sale; where all cash sales are based on what the buyer can offer and if an item is swapped, the ideal would be to keep sharing and passing it on.
-In this way the materiality of COMPOST will be dissolved through mutual transactions, until 16 October 2021.
+Takeaway: this largest area presented objects that were available to be taken away - either for free, to swap or for sale; where all cash sales were based on what the buyer could offer and if an item was swapped, the ideal would be to keep sharing and passing it on.
+In this way the materiality of COMPOST was dissolved through mutual transactions, until 16 October 2021.

 Compost: Turning Points